 |An organization has employees who are resident in one or more of the regulated provinces.
 These employees receive commissions and salaries from the company and have general authority to contract on the company’s behalf (e.g., execute sales contracts on behalf of the company and thus obligate the company).||The organization is obligated because it has residency in the province through salaried employees who are resident in the province and possess the authority to execute contracts on behalf of the organization.
 This company has residency regardless of whether employees work at the company’s office or at their home offices.

-If the employees were commission agents of the organization that alone would not satisfy the residency requirement and it would be the first importer of the merchandise who would be the obligated party.
+If the employees were commission agents of the organization, without the ability to enter into contracts on behalf of the organization, that alone would not satisfy the residency requirement and it would be the first importer of the merchandise who would be the obligated party.

 |An out-of-province brand owner leases space in a third-party warehouse located in a province with stewardship obligations.
 The brand owner has no affiliates or parent organizations in the province but hires the third party to fulfill the distribution of its product.||The brand owner would have residency in the province where it leases the warehouse and would therefore be an obligated steward in the province.|